I recently received a real “Dear Laurel” lovely note:

 And, especially when there’s a strong cross-over in artistic disciplines.
 I feel that it’s all connected.
 Plus, classic can be from any time in history and is not reserved to strictly classical music, art and architecture.

-Coincidentally, I recently discovered a fabulous radio show (but available online) called Magnuson Blues Show on Space 101.1fm, (Best Blues, Vintage Soul, R’n’B, Gospel)
+Coincidentally, I recently discovered a fabulous radio show every Tuesday at 9:00 PM Pacific time. but (available online on Mixcloud.com) called Magnuson Blues Show on Space 101.1fm, (Best Blues, Vintage Soul, R’n’B, Gospel)

 The exceedingly knowledgeable host, John Wooler, does an incredible job of introducing the pieces.